How to Hang a Heavy Mirror Safely on Any Wall

 Get an instant estimate

-A 50-pound mirror that falls off the wall breaks the mirror, damages the floor, and can injure someone.
-The difference between a mirror that stays up for 20 years and one that crashes at 3 AM is entirely about what's behind the wall — and how you attach to it.
-Here's the method we use on every mirror install.
+A 50-pound mirror that crashes off the wall destroys the mirror, damages flooring, and can hurt someone.
+The real difference between a mirror that stays put for two decades and one that falls at 3 AM comes down to what's behind the wall and how you fasten it.
+Here's what we do on every mirror job.

 Step 1: Weigh the Mirror

-As a result, stand on a bathroom scale holding the mirror.
-Subtract your weight.
-This determines everything:
+Stand on a bathroom scale holding the mirror.
+Subtract your weight from the total.
+This number determines everything:

 Step 2: Find the Studs

-In addition, electronic stud finder for standard drywall.
-For Arizona stucco walls, use the magnet method — see our stud-finding guide for stucco walls.
+Use an electronic stud finder on standard drywall.
+For Arizona stucco walls, the magnet method works better.
+Check our guide to finding studs in stucco walls.

-Furthermore, mark both edges of each stud with painter's tape.
-Studs are 1.5 inches wide — your screw needs to hit the center, not the edge.
+Mark both edges of each stud with painter's tape.
+Since studs run 1.5 inches wide, your screw needs to hit the center, not the edge.

 Step 3: Choose Your Hanging Method